 When gingivitis goes untreated, it progresses to the underlying tissue causing periodontitis.
 Untreated periodontitis may lead to tooth loss.

-Some research implicate that the bacteria causing the periodontitis may go into your blood stream through the inflamed gum tissue then reach other organs like your heart, lungs and others.
+Some research implicates that the bacteria causing the periodontitis may go into your bloodstream through the inflamed gum tissue then reach other organs like your heart, lungs, and others.